Lakshyam (2007 film): Plot

 Fortuitously, Chandu, recovering at the same hospital, spots his brother at death's door and backs the knaves.
-DIG poses Bose as an outlaw before the media, who vanished with the depositors' amount by killing the manager.
-Bearing this in mind, the public conducts riots where Shankar's men throw Bose in a scary toy thrown into a burning bus.
+DIG frames Bose as an outlaw before the media, who vanished with the depositors' amount by killing the manager.
+Bearing this in mind, the public conducts riots where Shankar's men hide Bose in a scary dummy, which is later thrown into a burning bus.
 Chandu rescues Bose when some drops of Bose's blood fall on him.
 However, Bose dies in Chandu's arms.
 Meanwhile, Bose's wife gives birth to a baby boy when Chandu thresholds his pain and hides Bose's death.
-Chandu eventually finds a locket in his pocket which his friends identify it as Shafi's.
-Chandu realizes of Shafi's betrayal.
-He goes to his house where he relieves a captured Indu and thrashes Shafi's men.
+Chandu eventually finds a locket in his pocket, which his friends identify as Shafi's.
+Chandu realizes the betrayal by Shafi.
+He goes to his house, where he rescues a captured Indu and thrashes Shafi's men.
 After getting complete knowledge of his brother's murder, he kills Shafi on behalf of Bose and warns the remaining through a note.
 Frightened, Shankar and the DIG confirm that Bose is still alive, viewing the CCTV footage on the day of the protest.
 The next day, Chandu and Indu hatch a plan to lure the DIG to a highway.
-Yet suddenly, Chandu is hauled by the DIG where he and Shankar tie him and beat him up.
+Yet suddenly, Chandu is hauled by the DIG, where he and Shankar tie him and beat him up.
 Indu's father abruptly fixes her espousal, which she escapes, as shown prior.

-Presently, a new DIG, Ajay Prakash takes charge and announces that he will arrest Bose.
+Presently, a new DIG, Ajay Prakash, takes charge and announces that he will arrest Bose.
 As a result, Bose's family members strike before the DIG office, allowing them to see Bose.
 In that chaos, Shankar catches hold of Bose's family and threatens Chandu to bring Bose.
 Chandu bursts into tears and divulges the actuality and onslaughts.
 Just as Ajay Prakash arrives, Shankar strives to counterfeit him.
 On this, Ajay proclaims that he knows everything because of his wisdom toward Bose's sincerity and seeks Chandu to finish off Shankar.
-At last, Chandu ceases him after winning back a total of depositors.
+At last, Chandu stops him after winning back all the depositors.
 Finally, the movie ends with all maintaining Bose alive forever to act beyond the law.